dlemire60/using-word/UsingWord.md

 ![](media/image6.png)

-  - Word stores most of its defaults, including the formatting of a “blank document” in a template file called NORMAL.DOTXM; with Word 2016 on Windows 7, this file is stored under C:\\Users\\\<username\>\\AppData\\Roaming\\Microsoft\\Templates.
+  - Word stores most of its defaults, including the formatting of a “blank document” in a template file called NORMAL.DOTX; with Word 2016 on Windows 7, this file is stored under C:\\Users\\\<username\>\\AppData\\Roaming\\Microsoft\\Templates.
 If you want a to change the look of the blank document you get from